 In the past few years, the real estate industry has grappled with fluctuating demand, rising labor and material costs, and the impacts of a sluggish economy.
-While adaptation is key, real estate developers, investors and owners can proactively strengthen their equity stack, and lessen the blow of a fluctuating market, by taking advantage of tax credits and incentives.
+While adaptation is key, real estate developers, investors and owners can proactively strengthen their equity within their capital stack, and lessen the blow of a fluctuating market, by taking advantage of tax credits and incentives.

 Historic Tax Credits